-As set out on p10 of the accompanying Design & Access Statement the agent has undertaken a massing strategy to arrive at the design that is currently set out on the proposed plans.
-The massing strategy considers several options with the angled design being chosen because it has the least impact on the two neighbouring dwellings.
+As set out on p10 of the accompanying Design & Access Statement the agent has undertaken a massing strategy to arrive at the design of the rear extension.
+The massing strategy considered several options with the angled design being chosen because it has the least impact on the two neighbouring dwellings.

-The proposed side infill extension will be off set from the original rear wall by 2m then an extension measuring 4.7m in depth x 2.3m in height will be built.
+The proposed side infill extension will be off set from the original rear wall by 2m then an extension measuring 4.7m in depth x 2.3m in height.
 The extension will then wrap around the existing rear of the building and utilise the area granted under permitted development and extend a further 1.2m.
-The area which is to provide the proposed kitchen/dining/living area will be angled over the width of the property to ensure the rear depth is kept to a minimum (in this case 4.7m to the shared boundary with No.32).
+The area, which is to provide the proposed kitchen/dining/living area, will be angled over the width of the property to ensure the rear depth is kept to a minimum (in this case 4.7m to the shared boundary with No.32).
 The roof will be pitched measuring 4.2m to ridge height with a rooflight sat on the roofslope facing No. 28.